michael2012z/BitBible/markdown/KJV/files/Num.md

 13. And Balak said unto him, Come, I pray thee, with me unto another place, from whence thou mayest see them: thou shalt see but the utmost part of them, and shalt not see them all: and curse me them from thence.

-14. And he brought him into the field of Zophim, to the top of Pisgah, and built seven altars, and offered a bullock and a ram on every altar.Pisgah: or, the hill
+14. And he brought him into the field of Zophim, to the top of Pisgah, and built seven altars, and offered a bullock and a ram on every altar.

 15. And he said unto Balak, Stand here by thy burnt offering, while I meet the Lord yonder.